sul-dlss-labs/3d-eval/docs/README.md

 ## Set Up

 A report for all public 3D objects was run in Argo in October, 2023 and the resulting CSV was saved as `_data/items.csv`.
-To fetch all the files for these objects using the published metadata you can run:
+To fetch all the files for these objects from Stacks using their published Cocina metadata you can run:

 ```shell
 $ rake fetch
 ```

-In order to convert the files from OBJ to GLB (binary GLTF) you can run:
+In order to convert the fetched OBJ files to GLB (binary GLTF) you can run:

 ```shell
 $ rake convert